leandrorodrigues00/worldtrip/README.md

 The main objective is to create an application from scratch with Next.js and implement the interface according to the Figma layout (developed with responsiveness), using the Chakra UI as a base.
 A challenge from Rocketseat's Ignite journey.

+* Integrated with Prismic CMS, where all information used on the website is stored/created. 🚀

 [click here, see closer](https://worldtrip-lr00.vercel.app/)  😉

 ## 🚀 Technologies